jbequ5/SAGE-Enigma-Subnet/Why-Sage.md

 The cycle repeats with mathematical inevitability: cleaner data, better access, richer learning signals, stronger models, higher-quality fragments.

 We got the right data (dense mining at the moment of insight + graph mining).
-We filtered it beautifully (verifier-first 60/40 scoring, 7D geometric means, 5-layer vault gate).
+We filtered it (verifier-first 60/40 scoring, 7D geometric means, 5-layer vault gate).
-We used it maximally (real-time access improvements + continuous global tuning + economic synthesis).
+We used it (real-time access improvements + continuous global tuning + economic synthesis).
-We trained with it perfectly (Neural-Net Scoring Head + targeted vector distillation connected to the operations blueprint loop).
+We trained with it (Neural-Net Scoring Head + targeted vector distillation connected to the operations blueprint loop).

 The result is a self-reinforcing intelligence flywheel that grows stronger, more valuable, and more accessible with every run.